-Dimensions Healthcare System Behavioral Health Services are comprised of a full range of services offered at both Prince George’s Hospital Center and Laurel Regional Hospital.
+Dimensions Healthcare System Behavioral Health Services are comprised of a full range of services offered at both Prince George’s Hospital Center and Laurel Regional Hospital for patients 18 and older.
 These facilities offer a wide variety of treatment options depending upon the needs of each individual.

 These services include: